HubRise/website/src/content/general/en/apps.md

         - to: https://3s-pos.com
           logo: 3spos.png
           title: 3S POS
-          description: A complete EPOS suite for all types of hospitality businesses.
-Feature-rich, 3S POS can be customised to fit exact business and operational requirements.
+          description: 3S POS offers a complete EPOS suite for all types of hospitality businesses.
+Feature-rich, 3S POS can be customised to fit specific business and operational requirements.
         - to: https://iikosoftware.com
           logo: iiko.png
           title: iiko
-          description: Over 30 000 businesses use iiko to automate every aspect of their operations.
-100% cloud, easy to deploy and scale for single and multi-store businesses.
+          description: Over 30 000 businesses use iiko to automate every aspect of their operations. iiko is 100% cloud, easy to deploy and scale for single and multi-store businesses.
         - to: https://www.ikentoo.com
           logo: ikentoo-lightspeed.png
           title: iKentoo by LightSpeed
-          description: iPad-based Point of Sales system for restaurants and hoteliers.
-In use around the world.
+          description: iKentoo is an iPad-based Point of Sales system for restaurants and hoteliers worldwide. iKentoo acquired by Lightspeed will keep expanding to new international markets.
         - to: https://www.jdc.fr/caisse-enregistreuse
           logo: jdc.png
           title: Kezia II / JDC